 John Schloendorn, PhD, founded Gene And Cell Technologies in 2013 and serves as its Chief Executive Officer.
 Prior to founding Gene And Cell Technologies, John was the CEO of ImmunePath, a venture-backed regenerative medicine startup.
 At ImmunePath, John oversaw the development of immune cell therapies from embryonic stem cells from 2009 to 2012.
 Even though ImmunePath finished with positive pre-clinical results, it was ultimately unable to raise enough money for a clinical trial and closed its doors in 2012.
 John also served as the Director of SENS Foundation’s intramural Research Center from 2006 to 2009, where he oversaw the development of enzyme therapies for age-related storage diseases and a variety of other projects through the pre-clinical stages.
 A native of Germany, John holds a Green Card under the National Interest Waiver, a program designed to retain technology leaders considered of national interest to the USA.
 At his young age of 34, he is author of several pubmed-indexed publications and inventor on several active patent applications.

 Ali Fallah, PhD, CSO, is a specialist in the field of gene therapy.
 He is co-founder and CEO of RNAx Ltd., a company specialising in RNA based therapeutics.
 He is also co-founder & CEO at Mede Bioeconomy, and both the president and co-founder of the Iranian Institute of Cell and Gene Therapy.
 He has a PhD in molecular medicine from Tehran University and has worked in both stem cells and genetics.
-He has worked with some of the most promising genes considered to have ‘anti-ageing’ properties.
+He has worked with some of the most promising genes considered to have ‘anti-aging’ properties.
 He is a master of gene therapy building and a long time advocate for curing disease.
 Ali believes that reading and writing life’s code will be the way of the future.

 Aubrey de Grey, PhD, Chief Science Officer and co-founder of SENS is the biomedical gerontologist who researched the idea for and founded SENS research foundation.
 He received his BA in Computer Science and PhD in Biology from the University of Cambridge in 1985 and 2000, respectively.
 Dr de Grey is editor-in-chief of Rejuvenation Research, is a fellow of both the Gerontological Society of America and the American Aging Association, and sits on the editorial and scientific advisory boards of numerous journals and organisations.